Main Characters

 Sam Richardson (2023 and 2024, Velma)

+In Scooby-Doo!
+Mystery Incorporated season 1, Velma and Shaggy begin dating.
+However, they break up after ten episodes, due to Velma being overly controlling.
 In season 2 of Scooby-Doo!
-Mystery Incorporated, Velma befriended Marcie "Hot Dog Water" Fleach, but there was speculation that Marcie had a crush on her.
-Tony Cervone confirmed in 2020 that the two were officially thought of as a couple by the writers, alluding to that being the explanation why Velma and Shaggy's relationship in season 1 didn't work out.
-In Trick or Treat, Scooby-Doo!, Velma is shown as having a crush on Coco Diablo, a criminal mastermind, making it the first official piece of Scooby media characterizing her as being romantically interested in women.
+Mystery Incorporated, Velma is implied to have a crush on Marcie, who is a recurring character whom Velma befriends.
+Tony Cervone confirmed in 2020 that the two were officially thought of as a couple by the writers, alluding to that being the explanation why Velma and Shaggy's relationship didn't work out.
+In Trick or Treat, Scooby-Doo!, Velma is shown as having a crush on Coco Diablo, a criminal mastermind.
+This is the first official piece of Scooby media characterizing her as being romantically interested in women.
 The series Velma also characterizes her as being bisexual.

 Voice Actors